York Region

 What are common findings in Holland Landing?

 Common findings in Holland Landing: Grading and drainage near Holland River, aging septic in older properties, HVAC in transitional stock.
+31.4% of listings fall in high-risk build eras.

 Can I get a same-day inspection in Holland Landing?